cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 }
 ```

-## Getting up and running
+## Configuring Elastic Stack applications to run on Docker

-Our microservices along with the Elastic Stack applications will run in [Docker][docker] containers, as illustrated below:
+The Elastic Stack applications along with microservices will run in [Docker][docker] containers, as illustrated below:

 ![Docker containers][img.elastic-stack-docker]